istmobiome/istmobiome-web/content/publication/anker-2020a/index.md

 ---
-title: "A remarkable burrow-dwelling alpheid shrimp, new genus and new species, from the tropical eastern Pacific (Malacostraca: Decapoda: Caridea"
+title: "A remarkable burrow-dwelling alpheid shrimp, new genus and new species, from the tropical eastern Pacific (Malacostraca: Decapoda: Caridea)"
 authors:
 - Arthur Anker
 date: "2020-01-11T00:00:00Z"